 Couchbase conducts business worldwide, and manages its supplier relationships, including those involving technology hardware, software applications, technology services, travel-related services, consultancy and other services.

-Couchbase’s suppliers and partners are predominantly based in the United States and Europe.
-Couchbase expects that its suppliers and partners will not tolerate any form of exploitation in their business or any part of their supply chain.
+Our suppliers and partners are predominantly based in the United States and Europe.
+We expect that our suppliers and partners will not tolerate any form of exploitation in their business or any part of their supply chain.